 8. Keep educating your team about unconscious bias

-Techniques like blind hiring can help remove unconscious bias from your hiring process, but it won’t do the job completely.
+Techniques like blind hiring can help remove unconscious bias from your hiring process, but they won’t do the job completely.
 If your team is operating with biases, even if they are unconscious, strong candidates may fall through the cracks or be overlooked.

 Your team needs to be educated on unconscious bias and what kind of damage it can do to your hiring process and even the organization as a whole.